linode/docs/docs/websites/ecommerce/install-magento-on-ubuntu-16-04.md

 2. Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) guide to create a standard user account, harden SSH access and remove unnecessary network services.

 3. Magento runs on a LAMP stack, and this guide assumes you have already installed and configured Apache, MySQL and PHP.
-If you haven't, refer to our [LAMP stack guides](/docs/websites/lamp/).
+If you haven't, refer to our [LAMP on Ubuntu 16.04](/docs/websites/lamp/install-lamp-on-ubuntu-16-04) guide.
 Be aware that there are known compatibility issues with PHP 7.0.5, so check your version with `php -v` before proceeding.

 3. Update your system: